The Future of AI in Lending

 How Experian is shaping the future of AI in lending

 Lenders are finding new ways to use AI throughout the customer lifecycle and with varying types of financial products.
-However, while the cost to create custom machine learning models is dropping, the complexities and unknowns are still too great for some lenders to manage.
+However, while the cost to create custom machine learning models continues to decline, the complexities and unknowns are still too great for some lenders to manage.
 But that’s changing.

 Experian built the Ascend Intelligence Services™ to help smaller and mid-market lenders access the most advanced analytics tools.
 The managed service platform can significantly reduce the cost and deployment time for lenders who want to incorporate AI-driven strategies and machine learning models into their lending process.
 The end-to-end managed analytics service gives lenders access to Experian’s vast data sets and can incorporate internal data to build and seamlessly deploy custom machine learning models.
 The platform can also continually monitor and retrain models to increase lift, and there’s no “black box” to obscure how the model works.
 Everything is fully explainable, and the platform bakes regulatory constraints into the data curation and model development to ensure lenders stay compliant.